discordjs/discord.js/docs/topics/web.md

 - Any voice-related functionality is unavailable, as there is currently no audio encoding/decoding capabilities without external native libraries, which web browsers do not support.
 - The ShardingManager cannot be used, since it relies on being able to spawn child processes for shards.
-- Neither of the optional packages (uws and erlpack) are usable, since they're native libraries.
+- None of the optional packages are usable, since they're native libraries.

 ## Example
 ```html